 - 6 Drumawhey Junction is a 7.25-inch gauge miniature railway.
 It's just a kiddie-ride.

 - 7 Ballycopeland Windmill, built circa 1790, is a functioning stone tower mill where the cap rotates to keep the sails facing the wind.
-In late 2020 it's under restoration.
-It's one mile west of Millisle.
+It's one mile west of Millisle and open Th-M 10AM-4PM.

-- See Bangor for Donaghadee, a small port with boat trips to the Copeland Islands.
+- Donaghadee: see Bangor for this small port with boat trips to the Copeland Islands.

-- The sea coast south of Donaghadee has a string of caravan parks and small resorts: Millisle, Ballywalter (with the fine Italianate Ballywalter Park, but you can only visit by special tour), Ballyhalbert (where Burr Point is the most easterly mainland point in Ireland, at longitude 5.433 west; and half a mile offshore is the most easterly point of all, the rock of Big Bow Meel Island), then Portavogie and Cloughey, where the main road crosses the peninsula to Portaferry.
+- The coast south of Donaghadee has a string of caravan parks and small resorts: Millisle, Ballywalter (with the fine Italianate Ballywalter Park, no visits), Ballyhalbert (where Burr Point is the most easterly mainland point in Ireland, at longitude 5.433 west; and half a mile offshore is the most easterly point of all, the rock of Big Bow Meel Island), then Portavogie and Cloughey, where the main road crosses the peninsula to Portaferry.

-- 8 Mount Stewart, Portaferry Road BT22 2AD, ☏ +44 28 4278-8387, [email protected].
-Daily 10AM-4PM.
+- 8 Mount Stewart, Portaferry Road BT22 2AD, ☏ +44 28 4278 8387.
+Daily 10AM-5PM.
 Grand 19th-century house and gardens, the lavish creation of the 3rd Marquess of Londonderry.
 Having spent £150,000 on the makeover of what had been a Georgian mansion, he fortunately had £30 spare to donate to famine relief.
 He's the fellow commemorated by the Scrabo Tower; he also has a fancy statue in Durham where he furiously opposed laws against child labour down his coal mines.
 Mount Stewart slumped under later descendants until revived by the 7th Marquess, then it passed to the National Trust.
-Adult £10, child £5, NT free.
+Adult £16.50, child £8.30, NT free.

 - 12 Rough Island is a wildlife reserve (dogs on lead permitted) reached by a causeway at low tide.
 Use Easytide for a free prediction 7 days ahead, select Killyleagh as the reference point, then Rough Island tides are 10 min later (or 2 hr 15 min later than Belfast).